Up to $500,000

 As fast as 1 day

 Your business can use this type of loan for a number of reasons.
-It can be used to pay your employees and rent during your annual lulls, or it can be used to purchase a vital piece of equipment without depleting the working capital you currently have.
+You can pay your employees and rent during your annual lulls, or you can purchase a vital piece of equipment without depleting the working capital you currently have.

 How Does a Working Capital Loan Work?

-Working capital loans are often used as bridge loans and aren’t used to make investments or purchases that focus on the long-term benefit of the business.
+Working capital loans often work as bridge loans.
+They aren’t used to make investments or purchases that focus on the long-term benefit of the business.
 Instead, these loans are meant to cover regular operational costs like rent, payroll and debt payments.

-Typically, small business capital loans are unsecured, meaning they’re obtained without collateral.
-This allows them to fund more quickly, one of the biggest selling points of working capital financing products.
+Typically, working capital loans for small businesses are unsecured, meaning they’re obtained without collateral.
+This allows lenders to fund fast — one of the biggest selling points of working capital financing products.

 The Difference Between Term and Working Capital Loans

-The greatest distinction between these two products is how they’re obtained.
+The greatest difference between term and working capital loans is how they’re obtained.
 Traditional term loans require good credit, a proven business history, high annual revenues and often collateral.
-Small business operating loans are smaller, process quickly and have less stringent requirements.
+Small business working capital loans are smaller, process quickly and have less stringent requirements.

 Another significant difference is the length of their respective terms.
 The length of a business term loan can extend anywhere from 1-25 years while small business working capital loans are usually repaid in 18 months or less.